sorinboia/nginx-experience-aws/guide/5ingress.md

-## Increase availability, security and application performance with Kubernetes Nginx Ingress
+## Increase availability, security and application performance with Kubernetes Nginx Ingress - part 1

 Now we are getting to the interesting part.
 Previously we have deployed the application but was able to expose only the Main service.